jvbridge/contact-directory-pwa/README.md

- A simple application that needs to be updated to use webpack, service workers, and IndexedDB
+ A simple application that uses webpack, service workers, and IndexedDB